adobe/reactor-postman/README.md

 # Reactor Postman

-A Postman collection of Reactor API examples for Adobe Experience Platform Launch.
-This collection shows a simplified use case of provisioning a new property, creating extensions rules and data elements, and initiating a library build.
+A Postman collection of Reactor API examples for Adobe Experience Platform.
+This collection shows a simplified use case of provisioning a new property, creating extension rules and data elements, and initiating a library build.

-Check out the [Launch Docs](https://experienceleague.adobe.com/docs/launch.html?lang=en#guides) for detailed guides and help.
+Check out the [docs](https://experienceleague.adobe.com/docs/experience-platform/tags/home.html) for detailed guides and help.

 ## Contributing